Coca-Cola serving trays

 Flaws begin to become more numerous and more apparent.

-Rim rubs are more prevalent.
+chipping and rubs are more prevalent.
 Scratches are deeper and more obvious.
-There might be minor flaking or minor spots of rust or staining.
+There might be small spots of rust or water staining.

 This condition is considered less desirable for most collectors, and presentability starts to lessen.
 Items begin to loose value more quickly, and investment potential is minimal.
 Future return on investment (especially for common items) is questionable.
 Older and rare items are an exception.